 Develop new skills and build expertise in the area of human trafficking to update your professional profile, broaden your knowledge base, and keep up with the changes in your field.

 This Certificate is designed to provide a comprehensive overview of anti-trafficking efforts and promising practices.
 The courses are aligned with best practice models following the 4 P’s model of Prevention, Protection, Prosecution, and Partnership adopted by the US State Department’s Office to Combat and Monitor Trafficking in Persons, while including a 5th P: Policy.
-Taught by practitioner-experts in the subject matter, these four courses provide individuals and professionals with the knowledge base to identify roles, best practices, and strengthen community efforts to combat all forms of human trafficking and exploitation.
+Taught by practitioner-experts in the subject matter, these five courses provide individuals and professionals with the knowledge base to identify roles, best practices, and strengthen community efforts to combat all forms of human trafficking and exploitation.

 Completion of this study program will build a foundation for novices and field practitioners while establishing a baseline of expected knowledge among professionals.

 WJST 345 Human Trafficking 3 units (required)